shoetten/maschine/README.md

 providing any password -- whether the current user password or a new one -- will have no effect.

+## ZSH

+ZSH will be set as the default shell for all users, including root.
+The grml config is used.

+If you wish to add to your `.zshrc` config, add a file under `~/.zsh`, because the default `.zshrc` will be overwritten with the next ansible run.

 ## Special Backup Directories

 - KMail